yienruuuuu/Easy-Insta/README.md

 This project includes software from third-party libraries which are licensed under their own respective open-source licenses.
 Please see the `LICENSES` folder in the project directory for the license copies.

 - `instagram4j`: Licensed under the Apache License, Version 2.0.
 See `licenses/instagram4j-lib-Apache-2.0.txt` for more details.

+## Terms and Conditions

+This project is intended for personal use and for educational experiences due to limitations of Instagram's public API.

+- Please use Instagram's public API if possible
+- Do not use this library to spam (botting, spam messaging, etc...)
+- There will be no support for those with malicious intent
+- Use reasonable (human) delay in between sending requests
+- Don't be evil.

+This library is in no way affiliated with, authorized, maintained, sponsored or endorsed by Instagram or any of its affiliates or subsidiaries.
+This is an independent and unofficial API.
+Use at your own risk.

+Contributors are not responsible for usage and maintainability.
+Due to the nature of this project, some features of the library are not guaranteed as they make change and break in the future.